enricobottazzi/designated-verifier-proof/README.md

 - [ ] Add error handling for api
 - [ ] Remove gen Signature Function
 - [ ] Use build function inside the test too!!
-- [ ] Support test for malicious prover!
+- [ ] Support test for malicious prover and fix terminology here
-- [ ] Add guide for the new CLI
+- [x] Add guide for the new CLI
+- [ ] Fix apis Endpoints